 … And make sure to delve deeper at Museo de la Catedral

-The museum is open daily from 10:00 am to 4:15 pm.
 You can get in with the same ticket you use for the Cathedral.

 Take a look at the Iglesia de la Compañía

-The exterior of this church boasts beautifully carved masterpieces, while inside you’ll be impressed by the amazingly detailed altar that is stunningly (and completely) covered in gold leaf, complete with carvings and murals of flora and fauna.
-The Iglesia de la Compania is one of the best examples of the Andean Hybrid Baroque style, also known as Mestizo architecture.
+The exterior of this church boasts beautifully carved masterpieces.
+At the same time, inside, you’ll be impressed by the amazingly detailed altar that is stunningly (and completely) covered in gold leaf, complete with carvings and murals of flora and fauna.

 Do some shopping at Claustros de la Compañía

 The 18th-century cloisters of the above church have been elegantly converted into a shopping center.
-Inside each stylishly curated space you can find an array of boutique-level offerings, from an ice cream parlor and wine bar to a wool emporium.
+Inside each stylishly curated space, you can find an array of boutique-level offerings, from an ice cream parlor and wine bar to a wool emporium.

 There’s often traditional music being played by local musicians, too.
 And if you need to get your bearings, there’s even Wi-Fi.